Graylog2/documentation/pages/configuration/elasticsearch.rst

 *************

 We strongly recommend to use a dedicated Elasticsearch cluster for your Graylog setup.

-If you are using a shared Elasticsearch setup, a problem with indices unrelated to Graylog might turn the cluster status to yellow or red and impact the availability and performance of your Graylog setup.
+If you are using a shared Elasticsearch setup, a problem with indices unrelated to Graylog might turn the cluster status to YELLOW or RED and impact the availability and performance of your Graylog setup.

-.. important:: Graylog currently does not work with Elasticsearch clusters using the License or `Shield <https://www.elastic.co/guide/en/shield/current/index.html>`__ plugin.
+.. important:: Graylog currently does not work with Elasticsearch clusters using the License or `Shield <https://www.elastic.co/guide/en/shield/2.3/index.html>`__ plugin.

 Elasticsearch versions